espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 **Function:**

-Start SmartConfig of the type ESP-TOUCH + AirKiss.
+Start SmartConfig of the type ESP-TOUCH+AirKiss.

 **Command:**